codesensei-tushar/CS671-HACKATHON/README.markdown

 ---

 ## 📬 Contact
-For questions or feedback, please reach out to the CrowdFlow team via [your-email@example.com] or open an issue on the repository.
+For questions or feedback, please reach out to us via opening an issue on the repository.

 Thank you for exploring CrowdFlow!
 We hope this tool inspires innovative solutions for crowd management and safety.